Future Fighter Capability Project

 - The Government of Canada launched an open and transparent competitive process to acquire new fighter jets to replace the existing fleet

-- Began Industry engagement as part of the competitive process
+- The government began industry engagement as part of the competitive process

 2018